 These functions are selection helpers.

-They are intended to be used inside over()
+They are intended to be used inside over() to extract parts or patterns of

 the column names of the underlying data.

-This functionality resembles stringr::str_remove_all()
+This functionality resembles stringr::str_remove_all().

-selects strings by extracting the specified .pattern
+extract_names() selects strings by extracting the specified .pattern.

-This functionality resembles stringr::str_extract()
+This functionality resembles stringr::str_extract().

 cut_names(.pattern, .remove = NULL, .vars = NULL) extract_names(.pattern, .remove = NULL, .vars = NULL)

-.pattern | Pattern to look for. |
+| .pattern | Pattern to look for. |

-.remove | Pattern to remove from the variable names provided in |
+| .remove | Pattern to remove from the variable names provided in |

-.vars | A character vector with variables names.
+| .vars | A character vector with variables names.
 When used inside |

 A character vector.

-Selection helpers can be used inside dplyover::over()
+Selection helpers can be used inside dplyover::over() which in turn must be

-.
+used inside dplyr::mutate or dplyr::summarise.
 Let's first attach dplyr

-(and stringr
+(and stringr for comparision):

-Let's first compare cut_names()
+Let's first compare cut_names() and extract_names() to their stringr

-equivalents stringr::str_remove_all()
+equivalents stringr::str_remove_all() and stringr::str_extract():

 We can observe two main differences:

-only return strings where the function
+(1) cut_names() and extract_names() only return strings where the function

 was applied successfully (when characters have actually been removed or

-returns unmatched strings as is, while
+extracted). stringr::str_remove_all() returns unmatched strings as is, while

-stringr::str_extract()
+stringr::str_extract() returns NA.

 cut_names("Width", .vars = names(iris)) #> [1] "Sepal."
 "Petal." str_remove_all(names(iris), "Width") #> [1] "Sepal.Length" "Sepal."
 "Petal.Length" "Petal."
 "Species" extract_names("Length|Width", .vars = names(iris)) #> [1] "Length" "Width" str_extract(rep(names(iris), 2), "Length|Width") #> [1] "Length" "Width" "Length" "Width" NA "Length" "Width" "Length" "Width" #> [10] NA